MicrosoftDocs/globalization/globalization/testing/how-to-test.md

 The second consists of culture-specific, language-specific, and country- or region-specific areas.
 Examples include configurable components such as region defaults and the default language, as well as language-specific and region- or market-specific functionality, for example, spelling checkers and speech engines.
 You should also test the availability of drivers for local hardware.

-Pay specific attention to customization that could not be automated using the infrastructure provided by your platform or language globalization services.
+Pay specific attention to customization that couldn't be automated using the infrastructure provided by your platform or language globalization services.
 For example, check that the formatting of mailing addresses matches the locale conventions.

 The ordering of names is another good example.
 The order in which surname and first name appear varies according to country and region.
 For instance, some Muslim countries and certain regions in India use a different name order than that used in English.
-People may have single names, multi-part names, or names that otherwise do not fit the first-last pattern.
+People might have single names, multi-part names, or names that otherwise don't fit the first-last pattern.

-You also need to check that everything you are going to release to a new target market complies with the local laws and regulations.
+You also need to check that everything you're going to release to a new target market complies with the local laws and regulations.
 This includes not only the license agreement but also any user documentation.
-The use of encryption   can be regulated in certain regions, so check that it is used in conformance to local regulations.
+The use of encryption   can be regulated in certain regions, so check that it's used in conformance to local regulations.

 ### Localization testing for UI and language